 Day Seven: Optional 10km walk from Moyne to Tinahealy and Departure

 This morning you have the choice of taking the morning train to Dublin (arrives 10.30am) or enjoying a 2-3 hour walk from Moyne to Tinahealy along the Wicklow Way.
 If you choose to walk, our driver can bring you to the afternoon train back to Dublin (arrives 4pm).
 If you plan to travel to somewhere other than Dublin, just let us know if you need any assistance and we can help with your onward arrangements.

 Booking and Rates

-The price for the trip is 775 euros per person sharing.
+The cost of the Wicklow Way One Week walking holiday is 775 euros per person sharing.

 Additional nights can be arranged at either Enniskerry, Roundwood or Glendalough.

 Our driver can meet you at either Dublin Airport or in Dublin City Centre.